Addenbrooke's Charitable Trust Logo

 “I decided to take part in last year’s Walk to Remember, to pay tribute to my beloved late husband Jonathan.
 So many Addenbrooke’s staff, who cared for Jonathan over the 13 months he battled to recover, were truly remarkable.
 We were married in the Lewin Rehabilitation Unit, shortly before he died, so the hospital will be forever close to my heart.”

-To register for your place in this year’s Walk to Remember now, go to: https://www.act4addenbrookes.org.uk/events/walk-to-remember
+To register for your place in this year’s Walk to Remember now, visit: www.act4addenbrookes.org.uk/events/walk-to-remember

 Former cancer patient to run sixty miler from Swavesey to Spurs ground to raise funds for Addenbrooke’s cancer services